huklorenzo/ai-blog-generator-project/README.md

 ## ✨ Features

 - ✍️ Generate AI-written blog articles from a given topic
-- 📚 View, edit, and delete saved blog posts
+- 📚 View and generate blog posts
 - ⚡ FastAPI backend with async API handling
 - ⚛️ Clean and responsive React frontend
 - 💾 Database storage (PostgreSQL or SQLite)